Indoor Gardening & Hydroponics FAQ's

 Plants stretch when the light is insufficient or humidity is too high.
 Lack of ventilation is often the cause of high humidity, or too many plants in a small area.
 A larger fan may help to fix this.

-These are Red Spider or “Spider Mite”.
-They can cause severe damage and should be treated by spraying plants when small to prevent an infestation happening.
-Mite rid for treatment.
+They are known as Red Spider or “Spider Mite”.
+They can cause severe damage and should be treated by spraying the plants when small to prevent an infestation happening.
+Mite rid can be used for treatment.

-There are small black flies around the edges of my pots in the coco around the root system of my plants.
-Are they a problem?
+- What are the small black flies around the edges of my pots in the coco and around the root system of my plants?

-Yes, Scarid fly can KILL a plant easily if untreated.
-These flies are also known as fungus gnats.
-Their larvae chew on and devour the fine root hairs of your plants; this damage increases the risk of waterborne diseases such as Pythium.
+These are Scarid Fly, also known as fungus gnats.
+They can easily kill a plant if left untreated.
+Their larvae chew on and devour the fine root hairs of your plants.
+This damage increases the risk of waterborne diseases such as pythium.
 Eradicator or Scarid 10 are very effective for the treatment of Scarid Fly.
-A fungicide may be considered for treatment after the Scarid Fly.
+A fungicide should also be used after a Scarid Fly infestation.

-This is most likely a disease called powdery mildew.
+This is most likely a disease called Powdery Mildew.
 This disease spreads by airborne spores that enter the grow tent from the ventilation or when the door is opened.
-To prevent this try a bit more ventilation and if you have a severe case of powdery mildew try Eco fungicide.
+To prevent this, try a bit more ventilation.
+If you have a severe case of powdery mildew try Eco fungicide.

-Is it necessary to aerate the nutrient solutions?
+- Is it necessary to aerate the nutrient solution?